daianeklein/daianeklein/README.md

 <h1>Some of my Projects! 🎨</h1>
 <Br>

- <a href="https://github.com/daianeklein/imersao-dados-Alura">Data Analysis of Brazilian Education</a>
+ <a href="https://github.com/daianeklein/imersao-dados-Alura">Data Analysis of Brazilian Education 🏅 🏆 </a>

 Project Description: Data Imersion was a data analysis competition organized by <a href=https://www.alura.com.br> Alura </a> with thousands Data Science students.